TextInput#

 The TextInput

-allows entering any string using an obfuscated text input box.
+widget allows entering any string using a text input box.

 Discover more on using widgets to add interactivity to your applications in the how-to guides on interactivity.
 Alternatively, learn how to set up callbacks and (JS-)links between parameters or how to use them as part of declarative UIs with Param.